mangiucugna/json_repair/CONTRIBUTING.md

 # How to contribute

 ## Step 1.
 Open an Issue to describe what you intend to do
-So that everyone is aware of the intention before getting a surprise PR
+So that everyone is aware of the intention before getting a surprise PR.

 ## Step 2.
 Work in a branch
 Make sure to work in a branch to make it easier to create a new PR.